f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

    `Application Class <http://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/3/refguide/schema-reference.html#application>`__
    section of the schema reference.

-Now that we see how our declaration is structured lets show an example that defines a simple HTTP Application Service that implements Load Balancing:
+Now that we see how our declaration is structured let's show an example that defines a simple HTTP Application Service that implements Load Balancing:

 .. code-block:: json